ciaranra/PECOS-alt/README.md

   - `/crates/pecos-qsims/`: A collection of quantum simulators
   - `/crates/pecos-qec/`: Rust code for analyzing and exploring quantum error correction (QEC)
   - `/crates/pecos-qasm/`: Implementation of QASM parsing and execution
-  - `/crates/pecos-qir/`: Implementation of QIR (Quantum Intermediate Representation) execution
+  - `/crates/pecos-llvm-runtime/`: Implementation of LLVM IR execution for hybrid quantum-classical programs
   - `/crates/pecos-engines/`: Quantum and classical engines for simulations
   - `/crates/pecos-cli/`: Command-line interface for PECOS
   - `/crates/pecos-python/`: Rust code for Python extensions